1993 SASF season: 1993 SASF Division Two

 The 1993 South Australian Division Two season was the 69th season of second division soccer in South Australia.

+In 1993 Port Adelaide SC amalgamated with USC Lion to form Port Adelaide Lion.

 Central Districts APAC were champions for the first time, defeating Seaford Rangers 1–0 in the Grand Final.
-Campbelltown City were premiers for the first time, and were promoted with Port Adelaide Pirates.
+Campbelltown City were premiers for the first time, and were promoted with Port Adelaide Lion.